What is a fractured (cracked) tooth?

 In most cases, fractured and cracked teeth don’t produce obvious symptoms, especially if the crack is just on the surface.
 However, the severity of the symptoms increases as the crack extends deeper into the tooth’s root canal or pulp chamber.
 The onset of symptoms indicates that the crack is serious, and the signs of dental infections necessitate emergency appointments.
-However, even if you’re asymptomatic, you should still contact an emergency dentist because the crack might be hidden underneath the surface, and it may cause complications later.
+However, even if you’re asymptomatic, you should still contact an emergency dentist near me because the crack might be hidden underneath the surface, and it may cause complications later.

 How do dentists treat fractured teeth?